OhAzzO/ThymeleafComputer/README.md

 - Made a Controller package and class ComputerController inside package.

     UI
-- Created created new resource Directory "templates.computers"
+- Added new resource Directory "templates.computers"
-- Added Html file "computerList" to show information.
+- Created computerList.html to show information to the UI.
 - Connected to thymeleaf and displaying a simple welcome message.
 - Played around to add font to message.
 - Added a bootstrap layout and deleted any un wanted properties.
 - Put a Exit button (might need to change it to back/home)
-- Created table and populated it with a test case.
+- added table and populated it with a test case.
 - Put some extra buttons view/edit/remove for test computer.
 - Put in some bootstrap style for the buttons for computer.
 - Played around with the style of the table.